autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 A typical example of this task is demand forecasting.
 We can represent the number of daily purchases of a certain product as a time series.
-The goal in this case can be to predict the demand for each of the next 14 days given the historical purchase data.
+The goal in this case could be predicting the demand for each of the next 14 days given the historical purchase data.

 In AutoGluon, the `prediction_length` argument of the `TimeSeriesPredictor` determines the length of the forecast horizon.